smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 ```

-## Practice with EMCO: SmartCity Deployment
+## Practise with EMCO: SmartCity Deployment
 - One OpenNESS edge cluster (representing regional office) and One legacy K8s Cluster (representing cloud) are connected to the OpenNESS EMCO cluster.
 - SmartCity application is a sample application that is built on top of the OpenVINO™ and Open Visual Cloud software stacks for media processing and analytics.
   - The whole application is composed of two parts: